jasward92-glitch/Healthcare-Appointment-Analysis/README.md

 Appointment counts were also validated across the major PivotTables and reconciled to the dataset total of 100 appointments.

-## Dashboard
+## Excel Dashboard

-The Excel dashboard summarizes the analysis through KPI cards and visualizations covering:
+The Excel analysis included KPI summaries and visualizations covering appointment volume, completion rate, wait time, satisfaction, billing, appointment status, and department-level performance.

-- Total appointments
-- Completion rate
-- Average wait time
-- Average satisfaction
-- Average billing
-- Average wait time by department
+The Excel workbook contains the cleaned dataset, analysis worksheets, PivotTables, and dashboard.

+## Power BI Dashboard

+The Power BI dashboard was created to provide a simplified interactive view of the healthcare operations analysis.

+The dashboard includes:

+- **Total Appointments:** 100
+- **Completion Rate:** 94%
+- **Average Satisfaction:** 3.82 / 5
-- Satisfaction and wait time by department
+- **Appointments by Department**
-- Average satisfaction by department
+- **Average Wait Time by Department**
-- Appointment status
+- **Department slicer for interactive filtering**

+The dashboard allows users to filter the department and evaluate appointment volume, wait time, and satisfaction at a high level.

 ## Repository Contents

-- `Healthcare_Appointment_Analysis.xlsx` cleaned dataset, analysis worksheets, PivotTables, and dashboard
+- `Healthcare_Appointment_Analysis.xlsx` — cleaned dataset, analysis worksheets, PivotTables, and Excel dashboard
+- `Healthcare_Appointment_Analysis.pbix` — Power BI dashboard and visualization
-- `README.md`  project documentation and analytical findings
+- `README.md` — project documentation, analytical findings, and recommendations

 ## Conclusion

-This project demonstrates the use of Excel to clean, analyze, visualize, and communicate healthcare appointment data.
+This project demonstrates the use of Excel and Power BI to clean, analyze, visualize, and communicate healthcare appointment data.

-The analysis identified meaningful differences in wait times and satisfaction across departments, appointment types, and providers.
+The analysis identified meaningful differences in wait times and satisfaction across departments and appointment types.
 The strongest opportunity for further investigation is improving patient flow in areas with longer wait times and lower satisfaction.

 This project reflects a practical approach to healthcare data analysis by connecting operational metrics to patient experience and business decision-making.